Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Methods and Experiments

-Each dataset was standardized following MicroBench preprocessing: RGB normalization to zero mean and unit variance, resizing to 224×224 pixels, and stratified train/test splits.
-No new data were generated for this study.
-Dataset pairs representing the same biological task but distinct acquisition domains \ref{fig:dataset_examples} were used for OOD evaluation to assess model calibration and generalization across datasets.
+Each dataset \uma{followed} MicroBench preprocessing: RGB normalization to zero mean and unit variance, resizing to 224×224 pixels, and stratified train/test splits.
+No new data were generated.
+Dataset pairs (Fig. \ref{fig:dataset_examples}) representing the same biological task but 2 distinct acquisition domains \uma{were used for OOD evaluation to assess robustness under domain shift.}